Roaming-Initiative/roaming-initiative-hardware/Omnitik.md

 #Omnitik

-An Omnitik is a radio with an integrated router and antenna made by MikroTik, it is weatherproof and has generally good coverage and power.
+An Omnitik is a radio with an integrated router and antenna made by MikroTik, it is weatherproof and preforms well.
 Omnitiks can be had for around $30 on eBay or in group buys.

 ##Hardware